thaliaarchi/omniwsa/docs/dialects/burghard.md

 This step unquotes strings, making them indistinguishable from words afterwards, so, for example, `"add""'A'"` is parsed as `add` `'A'`.
-When block comments are removed, they are replaced with nothing, so can be used to splice words.
+When block comments are removed, they are replaced with nothing and splice adjacent unquoted words.
+Strings here cannot include LF, but can when removing comments, making it inconsistent.
 Everything is also lowercased, which makes mnemonics case-insensitive, but also lowercases strings and chars.

 ```bnf
 lines ::= line*